 The cloud vendor of your choice could become your business competitor.
-There have been instances where a retailer has decided to go with Azure instead of Amazon for that reason.
+Sometimes a retailer has decided to go with Azure instead of Amazon for that reason.
 Having a multi-cloud strategy means you could be proactive about these decisions.

 4. Vendor lock-in

 A significant reason businesses are adopting a multi-cloud strategy is to avoid vendor lock-in by using best-of-breed features.
-All mission-critical applications running on a single cloud provider poses a risk to any organization.
+All mission-critical applications running on a single cloud provider pose a risk to any organization.

-As the whole world adapted to a work from home strategy due to COVID-19, this has also further accelerated the adoption of a multi-cloud strategy.
+As the whole world adapted to a work from home strategy because of COVID-19, this has also further accelerated the adoption of a multi-cloud strategy.